 In the wet weather they perform pretty well, the only issue is your ass feels really cold and damp.
 It seems the wetness on the other side of the waterproof layer makes the inside feel cold and damp.
 Not really wet, but you can’t help but question and be mildly annoying.
 Even refreshing the waterproofness with NikWax SoftShell Proof didn’t help.
 The pockets zip up and keep your phone or wallet dry in the rain, which is a big plus over other trousers.
 The thermal liner does a great job of keeping out the cold.
 I’ve not tested them in icy conditions yet, but on cold mornings hovering around 5-6°C, they’ve been perfectly toasty without resorting to thermal leggings.
 The biggest downside with these Drystars is I still find myself slipping forward on the seat every time I brake.
 An issue I’ve had with everything other than leather trousers, but I’ve since resolved this by fitting a Triboseat Rider grippy seat cover.

 - No skinny/lanky fitting.

 - No braces included.

-- Slippery on seat.
+- Slippery on the seat.

 - Feel cold and damp around ass.

 Despite a few niggles, I’ve been getting well with these Drystars whilst commuting for the last few weeks.
 Granted, I’ve supplemented them with my own braces and grippy seat cover.
 The slight leak is only noticeable in really heavy showers and hasn’t been bad enough to be uncomfortable or require a change of clothes on arriving at work.
-Their not perfect, but not bad for the price.
+They are not perfect, but not bad for the price.